 All the latest News on our company

 The internal combustion chambers are covered with refractory to withstand temperatures up to 1500 ºC and have a robust structure and resistant to this type of industrial applications.
-There are different types of cameras with single or double walls that makes the heat losses through them quite small.
+There are different types of cameras with single or twin shell that makes the heat losses through them quite small.

-In order to generate these hot gases, industrial burners of various types are used, the most common of which are the pressurized air burners for liquid fuel and gases, and also for gas duct burners are used.
+In order to generate these hot gases, industrial burners of various types are used, the most common of which are the pressurized air burners for liquid fuel and gases, and also gas duct burners are used.

 Principle of operation of the Combustion Chamber

 The hot gas generators are used in different industrial processes and their objective is to generate gases at a certain temperature for drying, heat exchange, etc. The process consists in using a burner to generate a determined volume of gases.
 A dilution air blower is then used to cool the gases to the process temperature and increase the gas flow rate to the desired volume.
 This mixture is performed in a refractory-lined combustion chamber to minimize heat losses.

 Depending on the type of application and with the aim of increasing the performance even further, a part of the gases used in this process is introduced back into the combustion chamber, thereby increasing the performance of the system by reducing the heat losses.